 Sprouting is a great future food.
 It is extremely nutritious and it is known that the sprouts are basically 2-3 times more nutritious than the parent plant.
-Only concern is to look after the bacterial growth as sprouts are grown in warm humid and moist environment so something there is risk of bacteria growth.
+The only concern is to look after the bacterial growth as sprouts are grown in warm humid and moist environment so something there is a risk of bacteria growth.
 Sprouts are widely used in salads, soups, noddles, curries and fried.

 GREENS – BEET GREENS, KALE, MORINGA, PAK CHOY, SPINACH, WATER CRESS , RED CABBAGE,

 Everyone loves greens, everyone should love greens.
-They are ful of fiber, vitamins, minerals and very low in calories.
+They are full of fibre, vitamins, minerals and very low in calories.
 They grow very fast and are used in almost all the cuisines of the world.
-They are cooked, wilted, steamed , eaten raw and even fried.
+They are cooked, wilted, steamed, eaten raw and even fried.
 Consuming greens is definitely a perfect future food.

 SEEDS – FLAX, HEMP, SESAME, WALNUTS

-Seeds and nuts are little powerhouse of nutrients.
-They are high in protein, calories, they taste good, and are rich in vitamin E and is widely used in salads, deserts, to curries and snacks.
+Seeds and nuts are little powerhouses of nutrients.
+They are high in protein, calories, they taste good, and are rich in vitamin E and is widely used in salads, desserts, to curries and snacks.
 Seeds and nuts are the future food and should be included in most of our diets and definitely in our future food.

-Seaweed is nutritious and very important for planet.
+Seaweed is nutritious and very important for the planet.
 The aquatic ecosystem depends on them for all the oxygen production and 1/2 of all oxygen from the earth is produced by them.
-Mind blowing !
-Rich in antioxidant proteins and fatty acids, sea weed goes well with sushi and savory snacks and topping for soups salads and delicious seasoning.
-Since its has a meat like flavor it acts as a addition to plant based meals for people who are just switching to plant based and love the meaty flavor.
-It’s a very exceptional future food.
+Mind-blowing!
+Rich in antioxidant proteins and fatty acids, seaweed goes well with sushi and savoury snacks and topping for soups salads and delicious seasoning.
+Since it has a meat-like flavor it acts as an addition to plant-based meals for people who are just switching to plant-based and love the meaty flavour.
+It’s very exceptional future food.

 MUSHROOMS – ENOKI MUSHROOMS, WHITE BUTTON MUSHROOMS

-Quite a underdog kind of food.
-Mushrooms has a wide wide range of variety and types.
-They are rich in vitamin B and Vitamin D .
-It has a very unique flavor and many people match the aroma as a meat replacement a aroma on this.
+Quite an underdog kind of food.
+Mushrooms have a wide wide range of variety and types.
+They are rich in vitamin B and Vitamin D. It has a very unique flavour and many people match the aroma as a meat replacement an aroma on this.
 Mushrooms are the future food that lots of people tend to overlook.
-It is widely used in soups, baking snacks, pasta and eaten as a vegetable although they are classified a fungi.
+It is widely used in soups, baking snacks, pasta and eaten as a vegetable although they are classified fungi.

 WHAT IS THE 11 WORST FOOD FOR THE ENVIRONMENT

-We all know that banana is a super food but the problem with the banana is its average travel distance and the spoilage rate.
-Banana are the most consumed fruit in the world and is widely grown in Philippines and South America.
-Now transporting the same from these parts of the world to another part of the world like US, Europe and far eastern parts makes it high carbon emitting plus the spoilage rate is so high which creates lots of wastage.
+We all know that banana is a superfood but the problem with the banana is its average travel distance and the spoilage rate.
+Banana is the most consumed fruit in the world and is widely grown in the Philippines and South America.
+Now transporting the same from these parts of the world to another part of the world like US, Europe and far eastern parts makes it high carbon-emitting plus the spoilage rate is so high which creates lots of wastage.
 Definitely not a great future food.

 Too much White Sugar is bad for our health and our body.
 It destroys natural habitat as it requires lots of water and use lots off pesticides and fertilizers and also the production of sugar is very air pollution driven.
-It’s ground cover to irrigation supply amount is very high and its also causes the decrease the level of natural ground water level.
+Its ground cover to irrigation supply amount is very high and it also causes a decrease in the level of natural groundwater level.
 Replacement of sugar as future food should be changed.

-Increasing demand of avocado all over the world has led to various detrimental effects on the planet.
-Avocado used as much as 2-3 times of water to be grown and all this while the increased demand of avocado has taken up-to 1700 acres of forest land in one year.
-Thats insane.
-Also because it is mostly exported , lots of chemical coating and use of woolens to pack the avocados lead to various environmental negative impacts.
-It is a important future food but is it worth it ?
+Increasing demand for avocado all over the world has led to various detrimental effects on the planet.
+Avocado used as much as 2-3 times of water to be grown and all this while the increased demand of avocado has taken up to 1700 acres of forest land in one year.
+That’s insane.
+Also because it is mostly exported, lots of chemical coating and use of woollens to pack the avocados lead to various environmental negative impacts.
+It is an important future food but is it worth it?

 Undoubtedly the worst food for Argo industry, beef production has severely high land use and very high water requirements.
-And the topping on the cake .
-It produces 11 times more green house gases and 150 times more land than wheat and potatoes.
-A strict no no for the food industry currently.
-Indeed not a future food.
+And the topping on the cake.
+It produces 11 times more greenhouse gases and 150 times more land than wheat and potatoes.
+A strict no-no for the food industry currently.
+Indeed not future food.

 Another meat product.
 Sheep has similar problems as beef.
-It’s is ignored because it is smaller in size, less popular and has slight less carbon emission in compared to beef.
+It’s is ignored because it is smaller in size, less popular and has slightly less carbon emission compared to beef.
 But still has a lot of carbon impacts.
-For the same reasons it should be avoided.
+For the same reasons, it should be avoided.

 FARMED FISH , PORK AND CHICKEN

-For the same reason as as been and lamb , factory farming of chicken, pork and fishes contribute a lot in carbon editions .
-Over fishing of tuna and salmon is leading to the disturbance of the marine eco system.
-Shark finning are also very unethical in terms of seafood category as too much fishing of sharks is leading to the imbalance in the aquatic life as shark are the top predators .
+For the same reason as been and lamb, factory farming of chicken, pork and fishes contribute a lot in carbon editions.
+Overfishing of tuna and salmon is leading to the disturbance of the marine ecosystem.
+Shark finning is also very unethical in terms of seafood category as too much fishing of sharks is leading to the imbalance in the aquatic life as shark are the top predators.

 Read here : MEAT AND THE ENVIRONMENT IMPACT

-One of the most eaten food in the world consumes a lot of water around 1 kg of rice takes 2500 liters of water to produce and that’s huge.
-There is also the study that says that a lot of methane emissions which contribute to global warming is being gererated by wet land and paddy feeds.
+One of the most eaten food in the world consumes a lot of water around 1 kg of rice takes 2500 litres of water to produce and that’s huge.
+There is also the study that says that a lot of methane emissions which contribute to global warming is being generated by wetland and paddy feeds.

-palm oils mostly used in all cosmetics and as a raw material oil base for food products , is leading to huge deforestations and gas emissions.
-The increase demand of palm oil all over the world and burning of palm forests to re grow them has a huge impact on global carbon emissions.
-Avoid using palm products like oils, wax, and look of palm free cosmetics.
+palm oils mostly used in all cosmetics and as a raw material oil base for food products, is leading to huge deforestations and gas emissions.
+The increasing demand for palm oil all over the world and burning of palm forests to regrow them has a huge impact on global carbon emissions.
+Avoid using palm products like oils, wax, and look of palm-free cosmetics.

-Coffee has a very bigger land use because the plantation need a big land to grow and the ratio of plant to fruit is pretty less.
-Demand of coffee beans is crazy which leads to ethical farming practices and then exporting coffee from one part to another is very carbon emitting and unethically sourced.
+Coffee has a very bigger land use because the plantation needs a big land to grow and the ratio of plant to fruit is pretty less.
+The demand for coffee beans is crazy which leads to ethical farming practices and then exporting coffee from one part to another is very carbon-emitting and unethically sourced.
 Switching to home dried and herbal tea is a good option to choose and replace coffee.

-Very water intensive almonds needs lots of water to grow.
-Approximately 100ml almond milk needs 100 liters of water and 1 almond need 5 liters of water to grow.
+Very water-intensive almonds need lots of water to grow.
+Approximately 100ml almond milk needs 100 litres of water and 1 almond need 5 litres of water to grow.
 So switching off you almond intake and replacing them with better alternatives like hemp milk, soy milk, coconut milk is a great option.

 Cheese uses lots of milk to produce a little amount.
-Dairy crows release Lott’s of green house gases like methane which is worst than carbon dioxide.
-Also cow are feeder with lots of extra feed and medicines to yield more milk .
+Dairy crows release Lott’s of greenhouse gases like methane which is worst than carbon dioxide.
+Also, the cow is a feeder with lots of extra feed and medicines to yield more milk.
 That is why cheese is not a very good option to consume for sustainable food habits.